methodicalcloud/methodicalcloud-site/content/blog/how-to-context-switch-without-losing-your-sanity.md

 ## What Helps

-### 1. Trust Your Brain—But Reset It
+### 1. Trust Your Brain, But Reset It

 I don't rely on notes, but I do rely on *rhythm*.

 - Morning focus ritual (sometimes just sitting in silence with coffee)
-- End-of-day recalibration (not a checklist—just asking myself, “Did I finish what mattered today?”)
+- End-of-day recalibration (not a checklist, just asking myself, “Did I finish what mattered today?”)
 - White space between tasks.
 Even 3–5 minutes helps reset my brain for the next jump.

 ### 2. Define What's “Now”

-With so much flying at me, I have to define what's *now*—the one thing I'll snap back to when things get chaotic.
+With so much flying at me, I have to define what's *now*, the one thing I'll snap back to when things get chaotic.

 That might be:
 > “This hour is for solving X. Interruptions go on the shelf.”

-This isn't rigid planning—it's intentional anchoring.
+This isn't rigid planning, it's intentional anchoring.

 ### 3. Externalize for Others, Not Me